The Habit of Bible Study

 Yeah.
 This is what he's saying here.
 Live in it.
 Live in it.
 Man of God.

 This is every Christian man of God, woman of God, anyone who believes in the Lord.
 This.
-This is all you need, that he may be complete.
+This is all you need, that we may be complete.
 The word complete could be thoroughly fitted out.
 Like, if you've ever been in the military.

-I understand if you.
-If you're in the military, they equip you.
+I understand if you're in the military, they equip you.
 They give you boots, a uniform, helmet, a gun, things to carry in a backpack.
 They give you stuff.
 They fit you out as a soldier.

 That's in Matthew 4:4.
 He's quoting Deuteronomy 4:4.
 In fact, he answers all of Satan's temptations, all three of them, by quoting Scripture.
 Did you know that he's quoted Scripture, the living word.
 Jesus is quoting the written word.